bitnami-labs/sealed-secrets/README.md

 labelled as active.
 2. Create a new key
 3. Start the key rotation cycle

-#### Key rotation

-Keys are automatically rotated.
-This can be configured on controller startup with the `--rotate-period=<value>` flag.
-The `value` field can be given as golang duration flag (eg: `720h30m`).

-A key can be generated early in two ways
-1. Send `SIGUSR1` to the controller
-`kubectl exec -it <controller pod> -- kill -SIGUSR1 1`
-2. Label the current latest key as compromised (any value other than active) `kubectl label secrets <keyname> sealedsecrets.bitnami.com/sealed-secrets-key=compromised`.

-**NOTE** Sealed secrets currently does not automatically pick up relabelled keys, an admin must restart the controller before the effect will apply.

-Labelling a secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available in k8s for manual encryption/decryption if need be.

 ## Developing
 To be able to develop on this project, you need to have the following tools installed: